Understanding Principal Component Analysis (PCA): Theory

 \end{align*}

-From the previous discussion, it is clear that the $q$-dimensional space after dimensionality reduction is a space in which the first $q$ principal components are stretched from the first principal component.
-In order to find the principal components, the variance-covariance matrix based on the observed $n$ size $p$-dimensional data is $\us S_{[p \times p]}$, and its eigenvalues and eigenvectors are arranged in descending order by $q$.
+From the discussion so far, it can be seen that the $q$-dimensional space after dimensionality reduction is the space spanned by the first principal component to the $q$-th principal component.
+Therefore, to find the principal components, let $\us S_{[p \times p]}$ be the covariance matrix based on the $n$ observed $p$-dimensional data points, and arrange $q$ pairs of eigenvalues and eigenvectors in descending order.

 \begin{align*}